Basic care

 1. Flip the crate over and trace the bowls where you want them to be.

-2. Carefully cut it out with the cutter.
+2. Carefully cut out the traced areas with the cutter.

-4. Let it dry for a couple of hours.
+4. Allow it to dry for several hours.

 You can also watch our AnimalWised video about DIY projects for your pet.
-On minute 18:49 you will find how to make your own elevated dog bowl.
+At minute 18:49, you'll find how to make your own elevated dog bowl.

 If you want to read similar articles to Are Elevated Dog Bowls Good or Bad?, we recommend you visit our Basic care category.